MikeTannenbaum/digital-garden-jekyll-template/_notes/journey maps are tools not outcomes.md

 If you're not taking action on what you learn from a journey map there's a good chance stakeholders were not taught *why* the journey map is being made.

 Further upstream in the process of stakeholder alignment it should be made clear that the journey map is a launching pad for further investment and continuous improvement, not an endpoint.

+> The time Apple spent clarifying the role they play in their customers’ story is one of the primary factors responsible for their growth — Donald Miller, Building a Story Brand

 ## 🚧 ⚠️ Rough Terrain Ahead ⚠️ 🚧
 > *🛑  **What's this?** ✍️  This whole note is a work in progress, but the below part is really rough.
 So why's it here? [[Share ideas before they’re ready]].*